Thelma Eisen: AAGPBL career

 In 1944 Eisen played outfield for the new team based in Milwaukee.
-The Chicks, managed by Max Carey, included in their roster remarkable players as Josephine Kabick, Merle Keagle and Connie Wisniewski, among others.
+The Chicks, managed by Max Carey, included in their roster remarkable players such as Josephine Kabick, Merle Keagle and Connie Wisniewski, among others.
 Eisen batted a modest .204 average in 107 games, driving in 41 runs while scoring 55 times, but stole 91 bases and provided stellar defense at outfield.
 The Chicks had the best overall record (70-45), after leading the league in runs scored (492), batting average (.207), stolen bases (739), and tying for first in home runs (12).
 The best offensive support came from Keagle, who hit .264 with 47 runs batted in, while topping the AAGPBL hitters in home runs (7) and total bases (145).
 The one-two pitching staff was led by Kabick, who posted a 26–19 record for a .578 winning percentage and led all pitchers in wins and innings pitched (366), while Wisniewski went 23-10 (.697) with a 2.23 earned run average.
 The Chicks then went on to win the Championship Title, beating the Kenosha Comets in the postseason.
 During the seven-game series Wisniewski went 4–1 with a 0.40 ERA in five complete games, including two shutouts, two one-run games and one two-run game, winning three of four matchups with Kenosha's Helen Nicol, who finished with a 17–11 mark (.607) and had led the league with a minuscule 0.93 ERA.
 Eisen hit .250 in the Series, including the only home run for her team.

 By 1946 Eisen joined the expansion Peoria Redwings, stealing 128 bases for them while tying for the most triples (9) along with Racine's Eleanor Dapkus and Rockford's Rose Gacioch.
 She ranked ninth in average (.256), tenth in total bases (120), and finished second in stolen bases behind Racine's Sophie Kurys, who set a league single-season record with 201 steals in 203 attempts.
 Eisen garnered All-Star status in the process as the third outfielder behind South Bend's Elizabeth Mahon and Grand Rapids' Merle Keagle.
 In addition, she piloted the Redwings briefly to become the first female manager in AAGPBL history.